viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

 The completed code for this project is available on [GitHub](https://github.com/viam-labs/devrel-demos/tree/main/confetti_bot).
 If you copy the code from this link, don’t forget to change your robot address and secret so it connects to your own confetti robot.

-Navigate to the **CODE SAMPLE** tab on the Viam app, toggle include secrets, select Python as the language, and scroll down to click the **Copy Code** button.
+Navigate to the **Code sample** tab on the Viam app, toggle include secrets, select Python as the language, and scroll down to click the **Copy** button.
 Paste this into a new Python file in your favorite code editor to connect to your robot.

 At the top of the code, your board and motor components are imported: